Previewed 9 April 2003, Opened 29 April 2003, Closed 30 September 2003 (in repertory) at the National Theatre's Lyttelton Theatre

-The West End transfer of Richard Thomas and Stewart Lee's controversial new musical opera Jerry Springer the Opera in London at the Cambridge Theatre.
+The West End transfer of the controversial new musical opera Jerry Springer the Opera in London

 "Even those not easily offended might find Jerry Springer The Opera too ripe an earful...
 The creation of composer Richard Thomas and co-writer Stewart Lee, this delicious, outrageous, high-camp satire of Springer-style confessional telly was nurtured at Battersea Arts Centre by its artistic director Tom Morris.
 The National's new head honcho, Nick Hytner, spotted its potential and here it is, almost grownup and now staged, choreographed, costumed and, above all, sung, with lavish and unfettered exuberance, the most original new musical since Shockheaded Peter...
 Opera meets junk in a resounding clash of cultures, a witty mismatch of the highbrow and the lowbrow.
 It's blasphemy, of course, but appropriately so because, in our twisted times when celebrity is all and life is lived secondhand via the telly through stars real and soapy, Jerry occupies a godlike status to the lowlifes who flock to him....
 There's nothing more entertaining to be seen anywhere in London."
 The Mail on Sunday